MRS Mentoring Program

 More information on the Mentoring Program can be found below:

 Questions?
-Please contact Michele Feder, Manager of Volunteer Affairs, or Magaly Spector, MRS Diversity Subcommittee Chair.
+Please contact Michele Feder, manager of volunteer affairs, or Amy Lynn Gillian-Daniel, MRS Diversity Subcommittee chair.

 **The Diversity Subcommittee is currently seeking volunteers to help with the mentoring program.
-If you would like to contribute to advancing the MRS mission while expanding your professional network and developing leadership skills, contact Magaly or Michele to learn how to get involved today!
+If you would like to contribute to advancing the MRS mission while expanding your professional network and developing leadership skills, contact Amy Lynn or Michele to learn how to get involved today!

 Back To Top